geocoder-php/BazingaGeocoderBundle/Resources/doc/custom-provider.md

 ```

 The bundle will automatically register your provider into the`Geocoder\ProviderAggregator` service.
 However, it will not
-show up the the web profiler because it is not registered with the [PluginProvider](/Resources/doc/plugins.md).
+show up the web profiler because it is not registered with the [PluginProvider](/Resources/doc/plugins.md).

 If you want your provider to show up the web profiler you have to create a custom factory for your provider.